 Secondly, maybe it would be better if you try to keep the consulting session a bit more focused.
 I found a few details that could be left out, because they were not relevant in this case.
 I was lost at times.”

-What you *don’t* say: You were rude to a client yesterday.
+Don’t say: “You were rude to a client yesterday.”

-What you do say: You raised your voice a few times and used unnecessarily short sentences with a client yesterday.
+Rather say: “You raised your voice a few times and used unnecessarily short sentences with a client yesterday.”

 Don’t frown.
 You are not there to judge but to provide support.